btrkeks/bookminer/README.md

    ```

 #### Zathura
-Add the following to your Zathura config, replacing `<key>` with your preferred key:
+Add the following to your Zathura configuration file, replacing `<key>` with your preferred key:
 ```
 map <key> exec "bookminer --book-filename \"$FILE\" --page-number \"$PAGE\""
 ```